semillie/future-vehicle-analysis/README.md

 Furthermore, **which vehicle with the desired specifications is the most affordable**?

 ## Contents

+- organized each step in its own individual file above
+- ***the sql code of each step is listed in the 'readme' of the individual file***
+- visuals were developed on tableau
+- step by step research stored in .csv form
 - original data stored in .xlsx form
-- step by step research stored in .csv form
-- the sql code of each step is listed in the 'readme' of each individual file
-- visuals were developed on tableau

 ### The Research
 I compiled a list of specifications wanted for the future vehicle.
 I then organized the list based off which specifications were required and which were preferred.
 I knew that this would still leave me with a decent sized list to base a decision on, so I also included a list of possible add-on features that I would like to be included in the vehicle.
 The data that I was able to find for the specifications of the vehicles did not include current price or add-on features so I conducted further research.